morphykuffour/morphykuffour.github.io/_posts/2021-12-29-Dactyl-Manuform.markdown

 Dactyl Manuform 5x6 Build log

-my main goal of writing this blog post is to simple compile the missing information that was extremely helpful that many guides I followed glossed over probably assuming prior knowledge.
+My main goal of writing this blog post is to simply provdie a helpful supplement to other build guides I followed while building my dacytl manuform.
+Some of these guides that was extremely helpful that many guides I followed glossed neccessary information over probably assuming prior knowledge.